-Our patent attorneys are registered to practise before the Australian and New Zealand Patent Offices and they instruct patent attorneys registered before the Intellectual Property Office of the Philippines on all aspects of Filipino patent prosecution.
+Our patent attorneys are registered to practise before the Australian, New Zealand and Singapore Patent Offices and they instruct patent attorneys registered before the Intellectual Property Office of the Philippines on all aspects of Filipino patent prosecution.

 The government agency responsible for grant of patent rights in the Philippines is the Intellectual Property Office of the Philippines (IPO).